 5. Income tax benefits

-Like any other retirement benefit, superannuation benefit also provides income-tax benefits both to employer and employee.
-However, such benefits are restricted to approved superannuation fund.
-This approval is required to be obtained from commissioner of income tax in accordance with the rules set out in Part B of the Fourth Schedule of the IT Act.
+Like any other retirement benefit, superannuation benefit also provides income tax benefits to both employer and employee.
+However, such benefits are restricted to an approved superannuation fund.
+This approval is required to be obtained from the Commissioner of Income Tax in accordance with the rules set out in Part B of the Fourth Schedule of the IT Act.

 For the Employer-Contribution to approved (by income tax department) superannuation fund is deductible business expense and any income received by self managed trusts of an approved superannuation fund is also exempt.

 - In case employee has made an additional contribution to the approved superannuation fund voluntarily, it is deductible under Section 80C subject to overall limit of Rs 150,000 under Section 80C

 - Amount withdrawn if any by the employee at the time of change of job is taxable under the head “Income from other sources”